Web Analytics

 For couples looking for a downtown location, the Andaz San Diego is a progressive and ultra modern hotel located at the heart of the Gaslamp Quarter.
 The striking lobby is a great place to chill out and the rooms feature rich textures, daring architecture, platform beds, glass enclosed bathrooms and flat screen TVs.
 The rooftop pool and bar offer amazing views over the city.

-Another beautiful boutique option in downtown San Diego is the Hotel Palomar, which is ideally located for theatres, restaurants and shops.
-Whether you choose a chic guestroom or a luxury suite, the quality and attention to detail in each room is superb.
-The hotel has a spa and a pool deck with infinity pool and terrace.
+Another beautiful boutique option in downtown San Diego is Alma San Diego, formerly the Hotel Palomar, ideally located for theatres, restaurants and shops.
+A recent redesign gave the rooms modern furnishings and standalone tubs, and the attention to detail is superb.
+The hotel has a spa and a rooftop pool with views over downtown.

 Novelty Hotels in San Diego